davepinch/pinchy.cc/content/topics/people/i/isaac-newton/quotes/we-are-to-admit-no-more-causes-of-natural-things-than-such-as-are-both-true-and-sufficient-to explain-their-appearances.md

 ---
+title: >-
-title: "We are to admit no more causes of natural things than such as are both true and sufficient to explain their appearances."
+  We are to admit no more causes of natural things than such as are both true and sufficient to explain their appearances.
+attribution: "Isaac Newton"
 type: quote
-attribution: "Isaac Newton"
 related:
   - Portrait_of_Sir_Isaac_Newton,_1689.jpg
   - Isaac Newton (Wikipedia)